-Human Evolutionary Biology
+Human Evolutionary Biology (application deadline extended)

-The appointment is expected to begin on July 1, 2017.
+The appointment is expected to begin on July 1, 2022.
 The College Fellow will have teaching responsibilities, with 25 percent of the appointment reserved for the Fellow’s own research.
 Teaching duties will include teaching three courses or their equivalents.
 This will likely involve some combination of a lecture course, undergraduate seminar, one or more sections of sophomore tutorial, and section teaching in a department foundation course.
-The Fellow might advise and evaluate senior theses.
+The Fellow might also advise and evaluate senior honors theses.

 Candidates are required to have a doctorate of an equivalent terminal degree by the expected start-date.
 The appointment is for one year, with the possibility of renewal for a second year, contingent on performance, position availability, curricular need, and divisional dean authorization.

-Basic Qualifications: Doctorate or equivalent terminal degree in human evolutionary biology or related discipline required by the expected start-date and must have been received no earlier than 2013.
+Basic Qualifications: Doctorate or equivalent terminal degree in human evolutionary biology or related discipline required by the expected start-date and must have been received no earlier than 2018.

 Additional Qualifications: Demonstrated strong commitment to teaching is desirable.

-Special Instructions: Detailed requirements, position information, and a link to the online application are available at http://facultyresources.fas.harvard.edu/college-fellows-program.
+Special Instructions: Detailed requirements, position information, and a link to the online application are available at https://facultyresources.fas.harvard.edu/college-fellows-program.

-Complete applications, including letters of reference, must be submitted no later than April 15, 2017.
 For letters of reference, please provide in the online application the names and contact information of 3-5 referees, who will be asked by a system-generated email to upload a letter of recommendation once the candidate’s application has been submitted.
 Three letters of recommendation are required, and the application is considered complete only when at least three letters have been received.

 The following documents are required:

-- A cover letter describing your experience and interest in the position to which you are applying
+A cover letter describing your experience and interest in the position to which you are applying

-- A curriculum vitae
+A curriculum vitae

-- A research statement
+A research statement

-- Teaching materials, including representative course syllabi and evidence of teaching effectiveness (e.g., teaching awards and evaluations)
+Teaching materials, including representative course syllabi and evidence of teaching effectiveness (e.g., teaching awards and evaluations).

 Three letters of recommendation